GB 30000.21-2013 PDF English

 induction is generally lower than the amount required for triggering.

-4.4 The hazard category "Respiratory or skin sensitization" is divided into:
+4.4 The hazard category "Respiratory or skin sensitization" is divided into.

 5 Classification criteria